Creating “Product” Schema Markup

 3. Deploy your structured data markup, and use the Schema Markup Validator to analyze your schema.org syntax for any errors.

-Product Schema Markup can seem a little complex because of three errors you will commonly see for this type of structured data: “offers”, “reviews”, and “aggregate rating” showing up as ‘either “offers”, “review”, or “aggregateRating” should be specified’.
+Product structured data seems complex because of three common errors that appear for this type of structured data: “offers”, “reviews”, and “aggregate rating” showing up as ‘either “offers”, “review”, or “aggregateRating” should be specified’.
 To fix this error, you’ll need to use these three schemas in your Product markup.
 Product structured data requires including either “offers”, “reviews”, or “aggregateRating” in your Schema Markup.

 Once one of these has been fulfilled, the remaining properties will become recommended rather than required.
 It is always best to markup all three properties as they can provide more information in the rich result.
 Learn more about how to tell if your Schema Markup is working in our guide.